narenkhatwani/Machine-Learning-DS675-MIMIC-Dataset-Project/README.md

 - To apply clustering techniques (specifically K-Means) to uncover patient groups based on their vital signs.
 - To handle extensive missing values through systematic imputation.
 - To reduce data dimensionality via PCA, improving cluster segregation and interoperability.
+-

 ---

 ## Data Description

-The dataset is derived from the MIMIC repository, which contains critical care patient data.
+The dataset is derived from the MIMIC repository containing critical care patient data.
 The data includes various patient vitals and demographic information over multiple time points.
-Each patient has multiple entries, corresponding to different vital sign measurements.
+Each patient has numerous entries, corresponding to different vital sign measurements.

 Key characteristics of the data:
 - **Patient ID**: A unique identifier for each patient (164 patients in total).